The Manufacturers Life Insurance Company Sells 1,941,517 Shares of Tempur Sealy International, Inc. (NYSE:TPX)

 The Manufacturers Life Insurance Company reduced its holdings in Tempur Sealy International, Inc. (NYSE:TPX) by 89.4% during the 4th quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
 The firm owned 230,628 shares of the company’s stock after selling 1,941,517 shares during the period.
 The Manufacturers Life Insurance Company owned approximately 0.11% of Tempur Sealy International worth $6,227,000 as of its most recent SEC filing.

 Other hedge funds and other institutional investors have also modified their holdings of the company.
 NEXT Financial Group Inc increased its position in Tempur Sealy International by 300.0% in the 4th quarter.
 NEXT Financial Group Inc now owns 1,056 shares of the company’s stock worth $29,000 after buying an additional 792 shares during the period.
-KBC Group NV bought a new position in Tempur Sealy International in the 4th quarter worth approximately $31,000.
+KBC Group NV acquired a new stake in shares of Tempur Sealy International during the 4th quarter worth approximately $31,000.
 Harvest Fund Management Co.
-Ltd increased its position in Tempur Sealy International by 300.0% in the 4th quarter.
+Ltd grew its holdings in shares of Tempur Sealy International by 300.0% during the 4th quarter.
 Harvest Fund Management Co.
-Ltd now owns 1,356 shares of the company’s stock worth $36,000 after buying an additional 1,017 shares during the period.
-AdvisorNet Financial Inc increased its position in Tempur Sealy International by 640.3% in the 4th quarter.
-AdvisorNet Financial Inc now owns 1,836 shares of the company’s stock worth $50,000 after buying an additional 1,588 shares during the period.
-Finally, Crescent Capital Consulting LLC bought a new position in Tempur Sealy International in the 4th quarter worth approximately $64,000.
+Ltd now owns 1,356 shares of the company’s stock worth $36,000 after purchasing an additional 1,017 shares in the last quarter.
+AdvisorNet Financial Inc grew its holdings in shares of Tempur Sealy International by 640.3% during the 4th quarter.
+AdvisorNet Financial Inc now owns 1,836 shares of the company’s stock worth $50,000 after purchasing an additional 1,588 shares in the last quarter.
+Finally, Crescent Capital Consulting LLC acquired a new stake in shares of Tempur Sealy International during the 4th quarter worth approximately $64,000.
 23.04% of the stock is currently owned by institutional investors.

 Several brokerages have recently weighed in on TPX.
-UBS Group raised Tempur Sealy International from a “neutral” rating to a “buy” rating and lifted their price objective for the stock from $30.00 to $40.00 in a report on Thursday, February 18th.
-Truist lifted their price objective on Tempur Sealy International from $31.00 to $45.00 in a report on Friday, February 12th.
+Zacks Investment Research raised Tempur Sealy International from a “hold” rating to a “strong-buy” rating and set a $36.00 price objective on the stock in a report on Thursday, February 18th.
+Loop Capital lowered Tempur Sealy International from a “buy” rating to a “hold” rating in a report on Wednesday, March 10th.
 Raymond James lifted their price objective on Tempur Sealy International from $32.00 to $42.00 and gave the stock a “strong-buy” rating in a report on Friday, February 12th.
-Loop Capital lowered Tempur Sealy International from a “buy” rating to a “hold” rating in a report on Wednesday, March 10th.
-Finally, Zacks Investment Research raised Tempur Sealy International from a “hold” rating to a “strong-buy” rating and set a $36.00 price objective on the stock in a report on Thursday, February 18th.
+KeyCorp lifted their price objective on Tempur Sealy International from $37.00 to $41.00 and gave the stock an “overweight” rating in a report on Tuesday, March 23rd.
+Finally, Truist boosted their price target on Tempur Sealy International from $31.00 to $45.00 in a research note on Friday, February 12th.
 Two equities research analysts have rated the stock with a hold rating, six have issued a buy rating and two have assigned a strong buy rating to the company’s stock.
 Tempur Sealy International has a consensus rating of “Buy” and an average price target of $34.30.

 In other news, EVP David Montgomery sold 50,000 shares of the business’s stock in a transaction on Thursday, January 7th.
 The stock was sold at an average price of $28.00, for a total transaction of $1,400,000.00.
 Also, EVP Scott Vollet sold 42,456 shares of the business’s stock in a transaction on Monday, January 11th.
 The stock was sold at an average price of $27.83, for a total value of $1,181,550.48.
 Following the sale, the executive vice president now owns 180,387 shares of the company’s stock, valued at approximately $5,020,170.21.
 The disclosure for this sale can be found here.
 In the last quarter, insiders sold 289,448 shares of company stock valued at $9,349,352.
 Corporate insiders own 3.14% of the company’s stock.